whatisnuclear/website/coolants.md

 ## Liquid metal coolants

-Liquid metal coolants, such as bismuth, mercury, and bismuth, were among the first considered coolants to make commercial power back in the Manhattan Project.
+Liquid metal coolants, such as bismuth, mercury, and sodium, were among the first considered coolants to make commercial power back in the Manhattan Project.
 They offer: